sseengal/Sprout/Docs/plant-analyses.md

 - `record_plant_analysis()` will throw an exception if the user has reached their analysis limit
 - All functions return NULL if the user is not found
 - Check for errors in the Supabase response and handle appropriately

 ## Frontend Implementation

+### 1. Displaying Usage

+Update the profile screen to show:
+- Monthly usage (X of Y used)
+- Purchased analyses available
+- Option to buy more analyses

+### 2. Purchase Flow

+1. User clicks "Buy More Analyses"
+2. Show available packs with prices
+3. On selection, initiate Stripe Checkout
+4. After successful payment, update the UI with new limits

+### 3. Usage Priority

+Analyses are consumed in this order:
+1. Monthly plan analyses (resets each billing cycle)
+2. Oldest purchased analyses (FIFO)

+## Frontend Implementation